andre-st/dotfiles/README.md

 	I used to have an old Panasonic audio system (RX-CS780) connected to the computer.
 	Today only the speakers exist, which I then connected to the computer using a _Fosi Audio_ mini power amplifier (40 Euro).
 	Maybe should have bought the one with EQ, but software EQ is fine too.

-Also see section [PC-Phone/Tablet Connection](#pc-phone-tablet-connection) in this file.
+- [PC-Phone/Tablet Connection](#pc-phonetablet-connection) section in this file details my media use on mobile devices